wjt/bustle/CONTRIBUTING.md

 Want to get involved?
 Great!
 ============================

+Make sure you have an up-to-date Haskell toolchain.
+I recommend using [Stack](https://haskellstack.org/) for development.
+Make sure you run `stack update` if you install it from a distro package before continuing.

 Grab the latest code from git:

     git clone https://gitlab.freedesktop.org/bustle/bustle.git

-and get stuck in!
+    cd bustle

+Build it:

+    stack build

+Run it:

+    stack exec bustle

+Test it:

+    stack test

 Please file bugs and merge requests at
 <https://gitlab.freedesktop.org/bustle/bustle>.

 In new code, try to follow